pygobject/pgi/README.rst

 GObject Introspection bindings written in pure Python using ctypes_ and cffi_ (optional).
 API compatible with PyGObject_.

+**Development Status:**

+WARNING: Lots of things are not implemented/supported.

+See the 'examples' directory for working examples.
+Anything else will probably not work.

 **Code:** https://github.com/lazka/pgi

 **License:** LGPL 2.1+

 **Requirements:**

-- CPython_ 2.7 or 3.3+ or PyPy_ 1.9
+- CPython_ 2.7 or CPython_ 3.3+ or PyPy_ 1.9+ or PyPy3_ 2.3+
 - libgirepository_ 1.0
 - cffi_ 0.6+ (optional)
 - cairocffi_ 0.4+ (optional, for cairo support)

-**Development Status:**

-See the 'examples' directory for working examples.
-Anything else will probably not work.

 .. _ctypes: http://docs.python.org/2/library/ctypes.html
 .. _cffi: http://cffi.readthedocs.org/en/latest/